RotoHands/3BLD_analyzer_HTTP_Server/README.md

 #### check Client_Example.html to see the format of the fetch request.
 [TrainBLD.com](https://www.trainbld.com/) - [github repo](https://github.com/RotoHands/TrainBLD)  check the web timer I developed to show Proof Of Concept for using this HTTP server

-If you are a webtimer develooper and you need help to implement this feature feel free to contact - Rotohands@gmail.com
+If you are a webtimer developer and you need help to implement this feature feel free to contact - Rotohands@gmail.com
+If you have more ideas to improve/features feel free to suggest :)

 ### Reconsruction features
 - commutator seperation